-12.3 oiiotool commands: general and image information
+12.3 oiiotool commands: general non-positional flags

 Prints full usage information to the terminal, as well as information about image formats supported, known color spaces, filters, OIIO build options and library dependencies.

 Verbose status messages - print out more information about what oiiotool is doing at every step.